Introduction to the

 Fact Instances

 When a fact reading is invoked with values, a fact instance is created.
-The simplest is where a declaration is just a concept name followed by a value:
+The simplest is where a declaration is just an object type name followed by a value:

 Name ‘Fred’;